-You may have swapped out your plastic water bottle for a reusable number and your plastic carrier bags for a few totes, but it’s easy forget the sustainable hacks you’ve adopted over the last 18 months when you’re caught up in the festive fluster.
+You may have swapped out your plastic water bottle for a reusable number and your plastic carrier bags for a few totes, but it’s easy forget the sustainable hacks you’ve adopted over the last couple of years when you’re caught up in the festive fluster.
 To help you stay on track, we’ve rounded up eight simple tricks to help you reduce, reuse and recycle this Christmas.

 Get creative and make your own Christmas decorations